jramkiss/jramkiss.github.io/_posts/drafts/_post_ideas.md

 summary: Bullet points of ideas for future posts.
 ---

+### Hypothesis Testing and Significance Levels
+- Basically a post walking through that interview question I got about significance levels and metrics.
+The math behind what's really going on.
+And a couple explanations of p-values.
+- p-value: False positive rate.
+How is it a false positive rate

 ### Gaussian Process Text Classification
 - I want to test out out-of-distribution classification on a simple text classification problem.
 To do this I want to see if the overarching standard of uncertainty calibration is the Gaussian Process.